meilisearch/documentation/reference/api/tasks.md

 # Tasks

-The `tasks` route gives information about the progress of [asynchronous operations](/learn/advanced/asynchronous_operations.md).
+The `/tasks` route gives information about the progress of [asynchronous operations](/learn/advanced/asynchronous_operations.md).

 :::note
 The task `uid` is incremented **globally.**